The final UEFA participants in the World Cup were decided during the November international window, with four keenly contested ties taking place.

 WHEN ARE THE PLAY-OFFS?

-The play-offs will take place during the November 2017 international window.
+The play-offs took place during the November 2017 international window.

-The first legs will be played between November 9 and 11 and the second legs will be played between November 12 and 14.
+The first legs were played between November 9 and 11 and the second legs will be played between November 12 and 14.

 HOW CAN I WATCH THE PLAY-OFFS?